How to Negotiate Your Medical Bills Down to Manageable Size

 The fact is that if you even pay in dribs and drabs over an extended period of months because that's all you can afford, the provider is almost certainly not going to turn you over to collections.
 It will accept your money each month and send you a new bill the next month...and on and on, unless and until you miss a payment.

 Don't offer or agree to pay more than you can afford under any circumstances.
 Falling behind in your payments will destroy any future negotiating power you might have.

 Get Outside Help

 If all else fails, consider reaching out for help.
-There are numerous health care and medical billing advocates out there, such as the Patient Advocate Foundation.
+Numerous health care and medical billing advocates are out there, such as the Patient Advocate Foundation.
 The downside is that many of them cost money, too.
-Still, they'll go to bat for you if you don't have the stomach for all this or if you're just not getting anywhere on your own, and some offer sliding scale fees based on your income.
+Still, they'll go to bat for you if you don't have the stomach for all this or if you're just not getting anywhere on your own, and some offer sliding-scale fees based on your income.

 Make Good on Your Promise

 If you agreed to pay at the time of service, do it.
 If you agreed to send in regular monthly payments, get those payments in on time each and every month.
-Failing to do what you promised could cause the provider to rescind any discount that was extended to you, and it could land you in the collections department.
+Failing to do what you promised could cause the provider to rescind any discount extended to you, which could indeed land you in the collections department.